Sunflower Lecithin in Pregnancy: Is It Safe? Benefits and Uses

 What Is the Difference Between Sunflower Lecithin and Soy Lecithin?

 Sunflower lecithin comes from sunflower seeds, while soy lecithin is extracted from soybeans.
-Sunflower lecithin is non-GMO and free from soy allergens, making it a better choice for many moms, especially those with soy sensitivities.
+Sunflower lecithin is often produced without genetic modification and does not contain soy, making it a common choice for people who prefer to avoid soy or have sensitivities.

 Can I Use Sunflower Lecithin If I’m Trying to Conceive?